The trophoblast cell-specific proteome

 • Cell type enriched: At least four-fold higher mRNA level in a certain cell type compared to any other cell type.

 Table 1.
-Number of genes in the subdivided specificity categories of elevated expression in the analyzed trophoblast cell types.
+Number of genes in the subdivided specificity categories of elevated expression in the analyzed trophoblast cell types compared to other grouped cell types.

 Cytotrophoblasts

-As shown in Table 1, 426 genes are elevated in cytotrophoblasts compared to other cell types.
 Cytotrophoblasts are considered to be trophoblastic stem cells since the layer surrounding the blastocyst remains the same while the daughter cells differentiate and proliferate to function in several different roles.
 When the placenta begins to develop the blastocyst (fertilized egg) is implanted in the endometrium.
 This process is enabled by cytotrophoblast cells that secrete enzymes enabling the embryo to get fully covered by the endometrial epithelium.
 Cytotrophoblasts make up the external layer of the blastocyst as well as the internal layer of the placental trophoblast cell layer.
+As shown in Table 2, 565 genes show elevated expression in cytotrophoblasts compared to other cell types.
 Examples of proteins with elevated expression in cytotrophoblasts include the highly conserved paternally expressed 10 (PEG10), which is involved in cell proliferation, differentiation and apoptosis, and PAGE family member 4 (PAGE4), with function in transcription regulation.

 PEG10 - placenta